autogoal/autogoal/Readme.md

 ## Publications

-If you use AutoGOAL in academic research, please cite the following paper (to appear):
+If you use AutoGOAL in academic research, please cite the following paper:

 ```bibtex
 @article{estevez2020general,